GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 3.9  Retaining non-HTML tags in input with mixed markup ---------o

-  htmLawed does not remove certain characters that though invalid are nevertheless discouraged in HTML documents as per the specs (see section:- #5.1).
+  htmLawed does not remove certain characters that, though invalid, are nevertheless `discouraged` in HTML documents as per the specifications (see section:- #5.1).
 This can be utilized to deal with input that contains mixed markup.
 Input that may have HTML markup as well as some other markup that is based on the '<', '>' and '&' characters is considered to have mixed markup.
 The non-HTML markup can be rather proprietary (like markup for emoticons/smileys), or standard (like MathML or SVG).
 Or it can be programming code meant for execution/evaluation (such as embedded PHP code).

   To deal with such mixed markup, the input text can be pre-processed to hide the non-HTML markup by specifically replacing the '<', '>' and '&' characters with some of the HTML-discouraged characters (see section:- #3.1.2).
 Post-htmLawed processing, the replacements are reverted.